 On January 6th 2018, 13 GPS-guided drones attacked Khmeimim Air Base in Syria.
 Though Russian forces shot down the drones, Khmeimim Air Base is now under guard for future attacks—and has been since April of 2018.
-Merely three months after the mass drone attack, the Russian government began jamming and spoofing GPS signals in an attempt to protect its air base, but these preventative measures are becoming a nuisance to those around the base, the disruptions reaching as far as 140 miles away.
+Merely three months after the mass drone attack, the Russian government began counterfeit signals and disruption of GPS signals in an attempt to protect its air base, but these preventative measures are becoming a nuisance to those around the base, the disruptions reaching as far as 140 miles away.

 According to Todd Humphreys, an aerospace engineer and professor at the University of Texas, the source of the disruptions is coming from the Khmeimim Air Base.
 Because the disruptions initially only affected high-flying aircraft, it was thought that the signal was ground-based; however, because the disruptions have spread farther out, it is now believed that the transmitter has been relocated to a higher elevation.